cn-uofbasel/BACnet/groups/12-logSync/README.md

 For the other groups:

-If you want to test the synchronisation with your transmission tool, you need to import `transport.py` and use the functions as shown in the network protocol.
-Note that the databases are not connected yet and that means that we are still only synchronising the PCAP files in the `./udpDir/` directory!
+If you want to use the synchronisation with your transmission tool, you need to import `database_transport.py` and use the functions as shown in the network protocol.
+The databases must be in the same directory as the main script.

-To test, delete the PCAP files in Device B. After the synchronisation, the PCAP files should be back in the directory.

-#### Dump:
+#### Dump (Only for PCAP files!):

 To make the PCAP files human-readbable and to check if the databases got synchronised correctly, enter: